A group of beginner cyclists on a scenic trail for a charity bike ride.

 The last 5 to 20 seconds of your video are a prime opportunity to guide your viewers on what to do next.
 Use YouTube’s end screen feature to add clickable elements over the end of your video.
 You can include a button that lets viewers subscribe to your channel with a single click, as well as a link to another video or playlist.
 Always include a clear verbal call to action, like “If you found this video helpful, please subscribe to our channel for more.”
 A well-designed end screen is a simple yet powerful tool for converting a one-time viewer into a loyal subscriber.

-20. Create a Cohesive and Professional Channel Brand
+20. Build a Strong, Recognizable Channel Brand

 A strong brand helps your channel look credible and memorable.
 This includes having a professional-looking channel banner, a clear profile picture (like your organization’s logo), and consistent visual elements in your video thumbnails.
 Think about the colors, fonts, and overall style that represent your mission.
 A consistent brand makes your channel instantly recognizable and builds trust with your audience.
 It shows that you take your content seriously and are committed to delivering a high-quality experience for your viewers.